 On April 4, 2014, we entered into an employment agreement with Mr. Cook, effective April 14, 2014.
 The agreement has a three-year initial term, subject to annual extensions thereafter.
 Under the terms of the agreement, Mr. Cook received a signing bonus of \$15,000, a base salary of \$250,000 and is eligible to receive an annual bonus of up to \$100,000, based on the achievement of certain performance based targets, as determined by the Board of Directors following approval of the annual budget, and other objectives to be determined.
 Any bonus paid to Mr. Cook will first be reduced by his \$15,000 signing bonus.
-In addition, Mr. Cook received options to purchase up to 50,000 shares of the Company's common stock on April 14, 2014, and vesting as follows: (i) 30,000 shares vesting in three equal installments on the first, second and third anniversaries of April 14, 2014, his date of employment ("Tranche One"); (ii) 5,000 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for the last six months of fiscal year 2014 ("Tranche Two"); (iii) 7,500 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for fiscal year 2015 ("Tranche Three"); and (iv) 7,500 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for fiscal year 2016 ("Tranche Four").
+In addition, Mr. Cook received options to purchase up to 50,000 shares of the Company's common stock, having a term of 10 years, an exercise price of \$5.60, the fair market value of the Company's common stock on April 14, 2014, and vesting as follows: (i) 30,000 shares vesting in three equal installments on the first, second and third anniversaries of April 14, 2014, his date of employment ("Tranche One"); (ii) 5,000 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for the last six months of fiscal year 2014 ("Tranche Two"); (iii) 7,500 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for fiscal year 2015 ("Tranche Three"); and (iv) 7,500 shares vesting upon the date on which the Company achieves the financial metrics set forth in the budget approved by the Board of Directors for fiscal year 2016 ("Tranche Four").
 Upon a change of control (as that term is defined in the Employment Agreement), any unvested Tranche One options will vest immediately and any unvested Tranche Two, Three or Four options will vest immediately only if the purchase price for the Company's common stock in connection with the change of control is at least \$2.00 per share, as adjusted to reflect organic changes.
-In the event Mr. Cook's employment is terminated, without cause or in conjunction with a change of control is at least \$2.00 per share, as adjusted to ref
+In the event Mr. Cook's employment is terminated, without cause or in conjunction with a change of control, he will be entitled to severance equal to (i) one month of his base salary if such termination occurs within the first of year of his employment and (ii) 12 months of his base salary if such termination occurs after the first year of his employment.
+The agreement also contains a 12 month non-compete and non-solicitation period.